kwpick18/DataViz_Final_Project/classmate_projects.md

 ## April 25th

 My partner today was Kasey.
 She is working on a swimming shiny app to show the winners of the olympics as well as different events within swimming from different years.
 She has a lot of tabs and it looks really good.
 Her radio buttons are something that I would like to add as well to my project. `

+## April 27th

+Claire is doing a shiny app on the NHL trade deadline and how successful a team is before and after they make trades.
+It's really interesting.
+Right now she's trying to create an error message for if a user were to input vegas or seattle when they weren't a team yet.
+Looks good to me so far!